DimitriCapetz/arista-nsx/README.md

 - The name of the switch must match exactly to its corresponding "port_configs" entry in the file.
 - The order of switches and port entries doesn't matter.
 - All interface names must be properly capitalized and fully spelled out.
-- Port-channel interfaces require the additional fields for "local members" and "is_mlag" (Note: Today, Mlag interfaces are not supported.
-Coming soon!)
+- Port-channel interfaces require the additional fields for "local members" and "is_mlag"

 If you edit the file and are having issues getting the script to function, verify that the input is a valid JSON file using an online tool like...